 How Do We Compare With the U.S.?Women typically outlive men.
-Females born in Utah today can expect to live 81.7 years, and males born in Utah can expect to live 77.9 years.
+Females born in Utah today can expect to live 81.6 years, and males born in Utah can expect to live 78.3 years.
 This becomes evident in later years as individuals survive from their early sixties into their eighties and older.
-The population of Utahns aged 85+ was 60.7% female and 39.3% male according to the 2013 ACS 1-year estimate.
+The population of Utahns aged 65+ was 54.3% female and 45.7% male according to the 2014 ACS 1-year estimate.
 Utah has a young population and ranks 49th in the percentage of the population aged 65 and over based on 2010-2014 American Community Survey 5-Year Estimates.

 What Is Being Done?Now that people are living longer, it is important to look at ways that those added years can be lived in good health.
 Exercise, healthy diet and weight, not smoking, moderate use of alcohol, and injury prevention habits such as wearing seat belts all contribute to a healthy life span.
 Improvements in life expectancy increase the proportion of older individuals living in society.
 Policy-makers must be aware of this trend in order to provide viable and attractive options for elderly persons who require assistance with activities of daily living.